yii-tools/forms/docs/component/field.md

 It Allows you to add a suffix to the field in string format.

-For example, the following code for add icon to the field suffix.
+The following code shows how to create a field with a custom suffix.

 ```php
 <?php